Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 A very beautiful and multifunctional application that allows you to conveniently store all passwords in one place.
 It has a separate extension that integrates into Chrome and other programs.

 To encrypt user data, the AES-256 and PBKDF2 SHA-256 algorithms are used here.
 Today they are considered more than reliable.
-At the same time, Bitwarden is open source.
+Moreover, Bitwarden is open source.
 However, no one can hack it to gain access to users' information.

-Bitwarden is considered one of the most trusted apps in this category.
+Bitwarden is considered one of the most reliable applications in this category.

 Rice.
 No. 6.
 Bitwarden - Password Manager

-Another really beautiful and multifunctional program that allows you to store all passwords in one place and set them to be automatically entered into the appropriate fields.
+Another really beautiful and multifunctional program that makes it possible to store all passwords in one place and configure their automatic entry into the appropriate fields.

-One common password for the program is also used, which you still need to remember and not lose.
+There is also one common password for the program, which you will still need to remember and not lose.

 Rice.
 No. 7.
 Password Manager - SmartWho Keeper